 The Republic of Maldives is an archipelago of 1,192 coral islands located 400km south-west of India in the Indian Ocean.
 The islands form 26 natural atolls that are grouped into 19 administrative units.
 The Republic of Maldives has a population of approximately 394,000 living on 200 of these islands, although this figure includes a sizeable number of expatriate workers.
-In 2012 Maldives' GDP was US$2.2 billion.
+In 2013 Maldives' GDP was US$2.3 billion.
 Islam is the state religion.
 As a widespread island chain Maldives has an Exclusive Economic Zone just over 900,000 square kilometres in size.
 Maldives has a relatively young population with almost 41 percent under 15 years of age and around 3 percent over 65 years of age.

 Maldives was an independent Islamic sultanate from 1153 until first Dutch and then British protectorates were established in the 17th and 18th centuries respectively.
 It became a republic in 1968, three years after independence, but remains a member of the Commonwealth.
 Ibrahim Nasir, a former Prime Minister during the late sultanate period, became President for the first ten years after independence.
 President Maumoon Abdul Gayoom ruled for 30 years from 1978, elected to six successive terms by single-party referendums.
 In August 2004, the President and his government pledged to embark upon democratic reforms including a more representative political system and expanded political freedoms.

 Political parties were legalised in 2005.
-In March 2006, the Government launched its Roadmap for Reform, which set out a two-year timeline to implement a number of reforms (for example, bills on freedom of assembly, the judiciary, police powers and the Human Rights Commission).
-A Special Majlis (Constitutional Assembly) was formed in July 2004 and charged with drafting a modern, liberal constitution.
-In June 2008, the Special Majlis finalised a new constitution, which was ratified by then President Gayoom that August.
+In 2006, the Government launched its Roadmap for Reform, which included bills on freedom of assembly, the judiciary, police powers and the establishment of the Human Rights Commission.
+A Special Majlis (Constitutional Assembly) was formed in 2004 and charged with drafting a modern, liberal constitution.
+In 2008, the Special Majlis finalised the constitution, which was ratified by then President Gayoom in August 2008.
 The first-ever presidential elections under a multi-candidate, multi-party system were held in October 2008.
 Gayoom was defeated by the newly formed Maldivian Democratic Party-Itthihaad alliance with Mohamed Nasheed as the Presidential candidate and Mohamed Waheed as the Vice-Presidential candidate.
 The first multi-party parliamentary elections were held in May 2009.
 In the People's Majlis (Parliament) there are 77 seats: members are elected by direct vote to serve five-year terms.

-President Mohamed Nasheed resigned on 7 February 2012 under disputed circumstances and Vice-President Waheed was sworn in as President.
+President Mohamed Nasheed resigned in 2012 under disputed circumstances and Vice-President Waheed was sworn in as President.
 Nasheed later claimed he was forced to resign.
-Following the transfer of power on 7 February the Commonwealth Ministerial Action Group (CMAG) sent a fact-finding mission (17-19 February) to investigate the circumstances surrounding Nasheed's resignation and Waheed's assumption of the Presidency.
+Following the transfer of power, the Commonwealth Ministerial Action Group (CMAG) sent a mission to investigate the circumstances surrounding the transfer of Presidency.
 CMAG expressed concern about the risks to Maldives' young democracy and called on all sides to work together peacefully to resolve political problems.
-The Commonwealth Secretary-General's Special Envoy to the Maldives, Sir Donald McKinnon, has visited Maldives on a number of occasions and facilitated the formation of a Commission of National Inquiry (CoNI) to look into the events surrounding the transfer of power.
-The CoNI report, released in August 2012, found that the change of President on 7 February was legal and constitutional.
-It called for investigations into allegations of police brutality on 6-8 February 2012, and encouraged support for democratic structures in Maldives.
-CMAG removed Maldives from its agenda in March 2013.
-Sir Donald McKinnon continues to monitor the situation in Maldives and engage with the Maldives Government and other stakeholders.
-Presidential elections are scheduled for 7 September 2013.
+The Commonwealth Secretary-General's Special Envoy to the Maldives, Sir Donald McKinnon, facilitated the formation of a Commission of National Inquiry (CoNI) to look into the events surrounding the transfer of power.
+The CoNI report, released in August 2012, found that the change of President was legal and constitutional.
+It called for investigations into allegations of police brutality and encouraged support for democratic structures in Maldives.

 Maldives graduated from the UN's Least Developed Country (LDC) designation to Middle Income Country status in 2011, and Upper Middle Income Status in 2013.
 Tourism and commercial fisheries form the basis of Maldives' economy.

-Annual GDP growth in Maldives has averaged 5.4 per cent since 2005, and was $2.2 billion (PPP terms) in 2012 , due to improved tourist arrival numbers in the post global recession environment.
+Annual GDP growth in Maldives has averaged 5.4 per cent since 2005, and was $2.3 billion in 2013 , due to improved tourist arrival numbers in the post global recession environment.
 Diversifying the economy beyond tourism and fishing, reforming public finance and increasing employment opportunities remain major economic challenges for the government.

-Australia and the Maldives share a warm and productive relationship, with good links in trade and investment, education, development cooperation and through the Commonwealth.
+Australia and the Maldives have a constructive and productive relationship, with links in trade, security and transnational crime, education, development cooperation and through the Commonwealth.
 Bilateral relations were established in 1974.

-Engagement has increased in recent years, with a focus on democracy building, climate change and other environmental issues.
+Engagement in recent years has included a focus on democracy building, climate change and other environmental issues.
 Australia and Maldives cooperate well in multilateral and regional forums on climate change issues, and other issues affecting small-island states in the Indo-Pacific region.

 Australia–Maldives bilateral trade has remained steady over the past decade.
-Total bilateral trade was $27 million in 2012, of which $25 million was Australian exports.
+Total bilateral trade was $34 million in 2013-14, of which $33 million was Australian exports.
 The bulk of bilateral trade is Australian food and beverage exports to the Maldivian tourism industry.
-Australia was Maldives' 8 th largest source of imports in 2012 .
+Australia was Maldives' 9th largest source of imports in 2013.
 Australia is a significant supplier of aircraft, parts and fresh produce for the Maldives' tourist industry.
-Australia sees room to broaden ties in the areas of development assistance and co-operation in climate change, counter-terrorism, maritime security and transnational crime.